 How do I try out?

 First of all, you need to have a love for the arts, choral music in particular.
 In short, you have to love to sing.
 Next you need to schedule an audition as described above.
 Now, don’t let that scare you.
-The purpose of the audition is for you to have an opportunity to meet our Artistic Director/Conductor Dr. Eric Posada and for him to evaluate your vocal range and quality.
+The purpose of the audition is for you to have an opportunity to meet our Artistic Director/Conductor Don McAvoy and for him to evaluate your vocal range and quality.
 You can ask him questions and he can hear you sing a little.
 This will help him to decide where you will best fit in to the Chorale.
 For example, voice part, possible soloist, small ensemble singer, etc. Don’t let the formality of an audition keep you away.

 Where do I try out?